eevans/wmf-api-gateway/NOTES.md

 -------------

 ### What we want
-Ideally, we parse the limit to apply from an attribute of the JWT payload, and pass that to the rate-limiter.
+Ideally, we parse the limit from an attribute of the JWT payload, and pass that to the rate-limiter.

 ### What we have
 Envoy has an HTTP filter for global rate limiting, it utilizes a rate